s-sohani/knowledge/Kuber/Objects/4-StateFullSet.md

 ```

 - **Updating replica**: new instance of pod will be created.
 - **Updating template like change image**: StatefulSets were **more like ReplicaSets and not like Deployments**, so they don’t perform a rollout when the template is modified.
+You need to delete the replicas manually and the StatefulSet will bring them up again based on the new template.
+OR perform rolling updates command.